Build habits. Create consistency. Become a better musician.

 Why is consistency important?

-Benefit: Regular, distributed practice yields steady skill gains and prevents the “illusion of mastery” that comes from blocked, last‑minute repetition.
+Benefit: Regular practice yields steady skill gains and prevents the “illusion of mastery” that comes from blocked, last‑minute repetition.